I want to raise awareness of bronchiolitis

 A year on, I still worry every time they cough!
 If they do get a cold, they tend to get very wheezy.
 But they now have asthma inhalers and other medication to reduce airway inflammation.

 I want more people to understand bronchiolitis, and how serious it can be

 Many parents I’ve spoken to know as little about bronchiolitis as I did.
 I want to raise awareness about the possibility of severe symptoms - even if they only occur in a small minority of cases.

 I’m so glad I contacted my GP when I did.
 Parents need to know when to take urgent action and the warning signs to look out for.

 Take a look at our bronchiolitis information now.

-Bronchiolitis is a lung infection that usually affects babies and young children.
-It's commonly caused by the respiratory syncytial virus (RSV).
+Bronchiolitis is a viral chest infection that usually affects babies and children under two years old.
+It's most commonly caused by the respiratory syncytial virus (RSV).

 Signs of breathing problems in children

-This information covers what symptoms to look out for, what they mean, and when you should ask for help.
+If your child is having difficulty breathing, it can be very worrying.
+This information tells you what signs and symptoms to look out for, what they mean, what you can do about them, and when you should ask for help.